 Employers have certain additional obligations with respect to disabled individuals.

 Apart from some exceptions, employers employing 20 and more employees are obligated to employ a prescribed number of disabled individuals.
-The number is calculated as 3% of the total number of employees.
+The number depends on the total number of employees and nature of activities the employer carries out but it cannot be lower than 2% or higher than 6% of the total number of employees.

-Employers that do not comply with prescribed requirements are obligated to pay a monthly fee amounting to 30% of minimal salary (minimum salary for 2017 amounts to HRK 3,276) for each disabled individual that employer was due to employ.
+Employers that do not comply with prescribed requirements are obligated to pay a monthly fee amounting to 30% of minimal salary (minimal salary for 2018 amounts to HRK 3,439.80) for each disabled individual that employer was due to employ.

 Value-added tax (VAT)